Moebytes/Moepictures/readme.md

 <img src="assets/images/notes.png" height="500">

 Since images might contain non-english text, adding notes for translations is supported.
-Apart from appearing in a bubble, notes may also be overlayn on the image with some styling.
+Apart from appearing in a bubble, notes may also be overlayed on the image with some styling.
 Notes can also be used to "mark" a character in images with multiple characters.

 ### Tag Groups